Columbianini/PasteBin/note.md

 - You can use the `t.Errorf()` function to make a test as failed and log a descriptive message about the failure.
 It's important to note that calling `t.Errorf()` doesn't stop execution of your tests; `t.Fatal()` will stop the execution of the current test
 - use `go test ./cmd/web` command to run all the tests in our `cmd/web` package like
 - Table-driven tests: a way to run multiple test cases.
 You can define your test cases in a slice of anonymous structs
+- To unit test your HTTP handlers and middleware is to simply call them using the httptest.ResponseRecorder type.
+You can then examine the status code, headers and response body of the recorded response to make sure that they are working as expected.